Entanglement entropy dynamics of non-Gaussian states in free boson systems: Random sampling approach: Conclusions and outlook

-Although we specifically focused on the $010101\cdots$-type CDW initial state, our approach can apply to other initial states that can be represented by a simple product of local Fock states.
-We expect that the computational cost of the random sampling method does not significantly depend on the details of the initial states.
+We expect that the computational cost of the random sampling method does not significantly depend on the details of the initial states for the parameter range that exhibits the volume-law scaling of the entanglement entropy.
 When the initial state contains $N_{\mathrm{b}}$ particles, we need to evaluate the permanent of an $N\times N$ matrix with $N=2N_{\mathrm{b}}$ to calculate the entanglement entropy.
 We speculate that the factor $\alpha$ in the computational cost $\mathcal{O}(2^{\alpha N})$ of the random sampling method would be primarily determined by the size of the entanglement entropy per particle.
 This is because when the entanglement entropy per particle $s$ is small and close to zero, the sample $\mathrm{Re}\, p^{(m)}[\approx \exp(-s N)]$ in Eq.~\eqref{eq:rnd_smp_prod_rar_p} should be close to unity for most samples $m$, indicating that the most of the samples are positive [see Fig.~\ref{fig:2}(a) as an example in the case of $s\approx 0$].
 Consequently, the sampling efficiency increases and the factor $\alpha$ decreases, irrespective of the choice of the initial state as long as the entanglement entropy per particle is $s$.

-In the worst case, the number of samples required to achieve a given statistical error is equivalent to the number of terms in the summation that appears in the BBFG formula in Eq.~\eqref{eq:bbfg}, which suggests $\alpha=1$.
-In practice, the factor $\alpha$ would be smaller than unity because the entanglement entropy per particle is on the order of $\mathcal{O}(1)$ in physically relevant systems.
-Indeed, the factor is $\alpha\approx 0.2\ll 1$ when the entanglement entropy per particle is $s\approx 2\times 0.3$ in the present 1D and 2D systems.
-It is intriguing to explore how the computational cost of the random sampling method depends on the entanglement entropy per particle in various initial states.
+As for the one-dimensional and two-dimensional systems that we study, the entanglement entropy per particle is $s\approx 2\times 0.3$, whereas the corresponding factor is $\alpha\approx 0.2\ll 1$.
+Our finding suggests that the factor $\alpha$ would be smaller than unity even when the entanglement entropy per particle is $\mathcal{O}(1)$, which is the case in physically relevant systems exhibiting volume-law scaling of the entanglement entropy.
+This is in contrast to the conventional algorithms that always require the summation of $2^{N}$ terms, corresponding to the case of $\alpha=1$ in the random sampling method.
+It is intriguing to explore how the computational cost of the random sampling method depends on the entanglement entropy per particle in various initial states and in other noninteracting systems.

 We specifically studied the dynamics of the R\'{e}nyi entanglement entropy in free boson systems after a sudden quench.
 One may also consider the problems in the boson sampling devices~\cite{aaronson2011,aaronson2014}.
 There are several proposals for reducing the computational cost of the matrix permanent regarding the boson sampling procedure~\cite{quesada2022,clifford2024}.
 In practice, the feasible matrix size is up to $\approx 50\times 50$ so far~\cite{neville2017,wu2018,lundow2022}.
 It is an interesting problem to study whether the sampling method also reduces the computational cost of the permanent of the matrix representing the boson sampling task.